rickellis/Arch-Linux-Install-Guide/README.md

 ---

+## Increase Terminal Font Size

+If the terminal font is too small, which can happen if you have a high res display, then install terminus fonts.

+First, update pacman caches:

+    $   pacman -Sy

+Then install the fonts:

+    $   pacman -S terminus-font

+Update font cache

+    $   fc-cache -fv

+Set the font to a large size:

+    $   setfont ter-v32b

+---

 ## Remove existing drive partitions

 If you are installing Arch on a previously used hard drive you can remove partitions using `fdisk`